 The Stanley G. Oswalt Academy is a K-8 educational campus which belongs to the Rowland Unified School District in Southern California.
 The design intent for the project is a forward-thinking, modern, and environmentally conscience campus.
-The project consisted of demolishing nearly all of the existing campus – only one building was left standing before the rebuild.
-In total, new construction consisted of five metal-framed buildings, each with a complex exterior façade.
+The project consisted of demolishing nearly all of the existing campus.
+There was only one building left standing before the rebuild.
+The new construction consisted of five metal-framed buildings, each with a complex exterior façade.
 The buildings included several new classroom wings as well as administrative and multi-purpose buildings.

 Additional project scopes included low impact development and sustainable site improvements.
 Notably, the project consisted of a robust storm water management system to protect and re-use valuable water resources.
 As storm water runoff enters this system through an inlet, filter media then captures harmful toxins and pollutants.
-Once filtered, the runoff is stored within underground detention cisterns (totaling over 7,000 cubic feet), which can then be reused for irrigation.
+Once filtered, underground detention cisterns (totaling over 7,000 cubic feet) store the runoff, which can be then be reused for irrigation.
 Additional sustainable elements included reusable water bottle fill-up stations throughout the campus, as well as energy efficiency LED lighting fixtures and controls.

 Location: Walnut, California